simpledotorg/simple-server/doc/wiki/experiments.md

 - make API calls to the vendor to receive the the updated status
 - update the delivery detail object

-The cron job picks up messages that are in any non-terminal state for 2 days, so even if the status hasn't updated in a day, it is checked again the next day.
+_Note:_ The cron job picks up messages that are in any non-terminal state for 2 days, so even if the status hasn't updated in a day, it is checked again the next day.

-This is eventually reflected in the notification status like this:
-- communication
+For a push-based mechanism,
+- The vendor sends the status update to our API endpoint
+- We update the corresponding delivery detail

 ![sms-status-update](https://github.com/simpledotorg/simple-server/raw/bd6efd9acb697bd90a67137f8abf38aac32aea07/doc/wiki/resources/sms-status-update.png)

+##### Recording notification results

+This delivery status is eventually reflected in the notification status like this:
+- The daily experiment runner attempts to record notification statuses
+- For each notification, we look for all its communications and checks their statuses
+- Communications delegate this status check to their delivery details
+- Based on their delivery status, the notification's delivery result is updated and marked on the patient's treatment group membership

 ## Setting up and running an experiment

 A how-to guide to set up an experiment can be found [here](https://github.com/simpledotorg/simple-server/blob/050ed4c4270768feb3243c7489ef29e81115b756/doc/howto/sms_reminder_experiments.md).

 To simply set up sms reminders without experimenting, see [here](https://github.com/simpledotorg/simple-server/blob/050ed4c4270768feb3243c7489ef29e81115b756/doc/howto/sms_reminders.md).

+## Improvements

+See [remaining work and their story cards](https://docs.google.com/document/d/1zvKya0xtSXjnvC9RlUDEbFXO6xQGRTZ8J1xElcgpTlo/edit#heading=h.zb0jadbqgl9z) for refactoring and improvements

 ## FAQs